 An Avalanche of Playoff Games

 The Avalanche had its fair share of memorable postseason games on this date.
 On May 9, 1997, Claude Lemieux scored the winning goal at 8:35 of overtime and picked up an assist as Colorado won 3-2 at the Edmonton Oilers in Game 4 of the Western Conference Semi-Finals.
-The goal was Lemieux’s ninth in 10 playoffs games that spring and the third postseason overtime goal of this career.
+The goal was Lemieux’s ninth in 10 playoff games that spring and the third postseason overtime goal of this career.

 On May 9, 2001, Chris Drury scored his 17th career playoff goal as the Avalanche beat the Los Angeles Kings 5-1 in Game 7 of the Western Conference Semifinals.
 Drury had the game-winning tally, the eighth of his career.